langleyfoxall/react-dynamic-data-table/README.md

 ### Clickable rows

-Clickable rows allows an `onClick` prop to be passed which will return an event object along with an instance of the row that is clicked.
+Clickable rows allows an `onClick` prop to be passed.
+This should be a callable, that will be passed an event object along with an instance of the row that is clicked.
 It also adds the bootstrap `table-hover` class onto the table.

 ```JSX